 Catherine Kwong

-Kwong has collaborated closely with legendary designers Bill Sofield and Paul Vincent Wiseman, and she holds degrees from Brown University and Parsons School of Design.
+Before establishing her own studio, Kwong worked closely with renowned designers Bill Sofield and Paul Vincent Wiseman.
+She holds degrees from Brown University and Parsons School of Design, and was named a “Designer to Watch” by Architectural Digest for her thoughtful and disciplined approach to contemporary interiors.

 Having a strong design concept from the very beginning is essential—it becomes your north star throughout the process.
 I’m always asking: what’s true to this project?
 What story are we telling?
 What does this space look and feel like?
 That helps anchor the narrative and drive the design forward.